Tezampanel

 Tezampanel has a range of effects which may be useful for medicinal purposes, as well as its applications in scientific research.
 It suppresses both the withdrawal symptoms from morphine and other opioids, and the development of tolerance, as well as having antihyperalgesic and analgesic effects in its own right.
 It also has anxiolytic effects in animal studies and has been suggested as a candidate for the treatment of anxiety in humans.

+Whereas tezampanel free base is known as LY-293558, tezampanel hydrochloride is said to be known as LY-326325.